AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Shaping_Data.md

 ﻿---
-uid: DataViewsShapingData
+uid: DataViewShape
 ---

-# Shaping Data
+# Data View Shape

 Data views may be set to resolve as a standard shape or a "narrow" shape.
 Narrow shape may be used when an invariant output schema is required.